FishGoddess/goes/README.en.md

 cpu: AMD EPYC 7K62 48-Core Processor

 BenchmarkLimiter-2               2417040               498.5 ns/op            24 B/op          1 allocs/op
-BenchmarkPool-2                 23793781                49.9 ns/op             0 B/op          0 allocs/op
+BenchmarkExecutor-2             23793781                49.9 ns/op             0 B/op          0 allocs/op
 BenchmarkAntsPool-2              4295964               271.7 ns/op             0 B/op          0 allocs/op

 BenchmarkLimiterTime-2:  num is 1000000, cost is 300.936441ms
-BenchmarkPoolTime-2:     num is 1000000, cost is  51.350509ms
+BenchmarkExecutorTime-2: num is 1000000, cost is  51.350509ms
 BenchmarkAntsPoolTime-2: num is  999744, cost is 346.972287ms
 ```

-> Obviously, goes.Pool is 5x faster than ants.Pool which has more features, so try goes if you prefer a lightweight and faster pool.
+> Obviously, goes.Executor is 5x faster than ants.Pool which has more features, so try goes if you prefer a lightweight and faster executor.

 > Benchmarks: [_examples/performance_test.go](./_examples/performance_test.go).